-In early 2012, Mr P says he was approached by a representative of an overseas incorporated unregulated pensions advisory company, Caledonian International Associates.
-The representative made promises of providing a higher return on his pension than Mr P's current scheme.
+In 2013, Mr P says he was contacted by a representative of an overseas incorporated unregulated pensions advisory company, Caledonian International Associates.
+The representative made promises of providing a better return on his pension than Mr P's current scheme.
 As a result, Mr P transferred his armed forces pension to an Options SIPP.